quasarframework/quasar-ui-qcalendar/demo/src/markdown/calendar.md

 ![MonthView](statics/qcalendar-month-view.png "Month View" =800x800)

-The month view is for displaying a finite number of weeks according to the calendar time which is the currently displayed month.
-For time periods which fall outside of the current month, yet are still displayed (beginning and ending days of the month view), these are known as the `outside` days.
+The `month` view is for displaying a finite number of weeks according to the calendar time which is the currently displayed month.

+> For time periods which fall outside of the current month, yet are still displayed (beginning and ending days of the month view), these are known as the `outside` days.
 The current date is known as the `current` day (obviously).
 Days leading up to the current date are known as `past` days and days that come after the current date are known as `future` days.

-The weekly view comprises of a header `weekly header` which is segmented by a `weekday header` for each day of the week that is to be displayed.
-For each day in the display this is called the `weekly day`, which can have a sub-nature of `outside`, `past`, `current` or `future`.
-The text (day of the month) displayed is the `weekly day label`.

 ## Scheduler view

 ![SchedulerView](statics/qcalendar-scheduler-view.png "Scheduler View" =800x800)

-The scheduler view is for displaying days with resources on the left side.
+The `scheduler` view is for displaying days with resources on the left side.
 This allows you to present data for each resource.
 Where a resource could be a person, room, etc.

 To use the scheduler, you need to use the `resources` property, which currently is an array of objects, containing a single key `label`.
 To change the number of days displayed, use the `max-days` property.
 To change the distance between each resource, use the `resource-height` property.

 ## View types

 QCalendar has several `view` types available.
-They are: `month`, `week`, `day`, `2day`, `3day`, `4day`, `5day`, `6day`, `custom-interval`, `month-interval`, `scheduler`, `week-scheduler` and `month-scheduler`.
+They are:
+1. `month`
+2. `week`
+3. `day`
+4. `2day`
+5. `3day`
+6. `4day`
+7. `5day`
+8. `6day`
+9. `custom-interval`
+10. `month-interval`
+11. `scheduler`
+12. `week-scheduler`
+13. `month-scheduler`

 It's important to know that all `view` types are linear in nature.
 For instance, `3day` will show three days and `next()` will show the next 3 days.
-You can switch to a `view` type on a mobile based on the current width of the screen.
+A good idea could be to switch to a `view` type on a mobile based on the current width of the screen.
 For portrait mode, you could change the `view` type to `2day` and for landscape mode `4day`.
 When `next()` or `prev()` are called the next (or previous) 2 days (for protrait) or 4 days (for landscape) would be displayed.

 Monthly views are also linear, but respect the number of days within the month that is to be displayed.

 ## Weekday filtering